-Named after the Brocken mountain in Germany's Harz Mountains where the effect was first noted, a Brocken Spectre is the large magnified, shadow of an observer cast onto clouds or mist.
+Named after the German mountain on which is was first noted, a Brocken spectre is a large shadow of an observer cast onto cloud or mist.

 When an observer stands on a hill which is partially enveloped in mist and in such a position that their shadow is thrown on to the mist, they may get the illusion that the shadow is a person seen dimly through the mist.
 The illusion is that this person or 'spectre' is gigantic and at a considerable distance away from them.